aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

 - Recommended: Set VRAM to 2GB (or 4GB) in BIOS for improved graphics performance
     - If you have 8GB RAM, it is not recommended to upgrade to 4GB
     - This option is under Config/Display in the ThinkPad BIOS
-- Recommended: Change CPU name to actual CPU
+- Recommended: Change CPU name to actual CPU using @corpnewt's [CPU-name](https://github.com/corpnewt/CPU-Name)
 - OPTIONAL: Remove Ryzen power management as it can cause some instability